intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 also.

-The algorithm is different, though, for translation units that were compiled with `-fsycl-assume-all-kernels-run-on-targets`.
-Since the user has asserted that device code in these translation units will be run *only* on the targets listed in that switch, we know that all such device code can be bundled together in the same device image so long as the translation units were compiled with the same `-fsycl-assume-all-kernels-run-on-targets` switch.
+The algorithm is different, though, for translation units that were compiled with `-fsycl-fixed-targets`.
+Since the user has asserted that device code in these translation units will be run *only* on the targets listed in that switch, we know that all such device code can be bundled together in the same device image so long as the translation units were compiled with the same `-fsycl-fixed-targets` switch.

 Therefore, two kernels or exported device functions can only be bundled together into the same device image if:

-* They both have `!intel_assumed_targets` metadata with the same non-empty set of targets, or
+* They both have `!intel_fixed_targets` metadata with the same non-empty set of targets, or

 * All of the following are true:
-  - Both have an empty set of `!intel_assumed_targets` metadata,
+  - Both have an empty set of `!intel_fixed_targets` metadata,
   - They share the same set of *UsedAspects* aspects,
   - They either both have no required work-group size or both have the same required work-group size, and